retrodad1982/c64handheld/README.md

 This is a DIY, educational, hobbyist project.
 It is not associated with, or endorsed by Commodore International or Retro Games Limited.
 This is intended as a fun, not for profit,  “Open Source” project.
 This guide and all associated files are provided “as is” and without warranty.

+**Build Guide**

+A build video is available on YouTube.
+I'm working on a more detailed PDF version which includes wiring diagrams and instructions on how to flash the Raspberry Pi 3 and Pi Pico

 **Links**

 [Kevin's Noki's C64 Laptop](https://www.youtube.com/watch?v=H5QQ0ECfwyE&t=712s&pp=ygUVa2V2aW4gbm9raSBjNjQgbGFwdG9w)